Matteo-99/lego_ferrari/README.md

 ### saturate_cmd_node

-It saturated the output command values to their maximum and minimum values, also in terms of accelerations.
+It saturates the command values to their maximum and minimum values, also in terms of accelerations.

 ### simulated_car_node